Yes, I know it’s a terrible pun but I couldn’t resist it.

-My original Odo hunting lens was a “consumer” (i.e. not professional quality) 70-300mm f4-5.6 zoom lens.
+I began with a “consumer” (i.e. not professional quality) lens, the Canon 70-300mm f4-5.6 zoom lens.
 Unsurprisingly, it was always used at the 300mm setting.
-At its closest focus distance of about 1.5m/5ft, it produced good images.
-Carol now uses the pro-grade equivalent, a Canon EF 70-300 f4-5.6 L IS lens and, with a minimum focus distance of 1.5m/5ft, it is superb.
+At its closest focus distance of about 1.5m/5ft, it produced good images [see right] and proved that you can be successful without spending a fortune.

 ISO, Aperture & Depth of Field

 Working close with telephoto lenses tends to produce a DoF about as thick as a cigarette paper.
 I know I want the background blurred but it would be nice to get the critter in focus.
 Enter: the main advantage of modern digital camera bodies – the ability to use higher ISO speeds successfully and, I might add, interchangeably.

-In bright conditions, with our cameras at least, ISO 400 works well and I find 800 acceptable for less bright conditions, though my APSC cropped sensor camera body (Canon EOS 7D mk I – when originally written) does tend to need some noise reduction clean-up.
+In bright conditions ISO 400 works very well and I find 800 or 1600 acceptable for less bright conditions, though my APSC cropped sensor camera body (Canon EOS 7D mk I – when originally written) does tend to need a little noise reduction clean-up.
 Carol now uses a full-frame format Mirrorless (Canon EOS R) which is much better at noise performance, ISO 800 being fine and ISO 1600 perfectly acceptable.
-Such ISO ratings generally make f8 and f11 apertures practical.
-That won’t get dragonfly wing tips in focus shot from the side but it gives a fighting chance with the abdomen, thorax and eyes if you get reasonably perpendicular to your subject.
+Such ISO ratings generally make f8 and f11 apertures very practical.
+That won’t get all four dragonfly wing tips in focus [nothing will] when shot from the side but it gives a fighting chance with the abdomen, thorax and eyes if you get reasonably perpendicular to your subject.

-Dragonflies and particularly Damselflies are fine (narrow) subjects and there can be a lot of frame around them.
-You want the critter correctly exposed and the background, especially when blurred, doesn’t really matter.
+Dragonflies and particularly Damselflies are fine [narrow] subjects and there can be a lot of frame around them.
+You want the critter correctly exposed whereas the background, especially when blurred, doesn’t really matter.
 I use what Canon calls “partial metering”, which is between 9% and 10% of the frame around the centre.
 This helps ensure that the background, which may be either very light or very dark, does not unduly affect the subject’s exposure.
-Here is a classic example – the almost black background could easily unduly affect the exposure, if taken into account.
+Here is a classic example – the almost black background would unduly affect the exposure, if taken into account.

 The other thing to note about auto-focusing is the auto-focusing method (using Canon terminology).
-For static subjects, “one-shot” is generally used – the camera achieves focus and then locks it.
-The trouble with this for dragonflies is that either they or you may move: they often sit on vegetation which moves in the breeze and/or you may move slightly on your feet, either forwards or backwards.
+For completely static subjects, landscapes for example, “one-shot” is generally used – the camera achieves focus and then locks it.
+The trouble with this for dragonflies is that either they or you move: they often sit on vegetation which moves in the breeze and/or you may move slightly on your feet, either forwards or backwards.
 For this reason I find “AI-Servo” (Called continuous focus by some) invaluable.
-AI-Servo is designed to track subjects approaching or receding from the camera and compensates for any wobble, either by me or by the subject.
+AI-Servo is designed to track subjects approaching or receding from the camera and compensates for any wobble, either by me or by my subject.
 [See also the section about use of a monopod, below.]

 As stated above, you need to get quite close, say 1.5m/5ft, to capture small critters well on pixels – much closer if you’re going macro.
-Small, winged critters are easily startled and scared off so it helps if you approach stealthily, avoid sudden/sharp movements and wear sombre clothing.
+Small, winged critters with almost 360° vision are easily startled so it helps if you approach stealthily, avoid sudden/sharp movements and wear sombre clothing.
 As can be seen from this shot of a Black Darter perched calmly on Carol’s pink casquette, bright colours aren’t always a problem, though. 😀

 I don’t try to get as close as I’d like to be for the first click of the shutter.
 Since I am initially interested in identification, I start taking shots from further away.
 Then I’m free to attempt to shorten the distance and, if I do scare away a jumpy subject, all is not lost.
 This also helps to slow down my approach.